 - The Institute of Public Health in Ireland Company Limited by Guarantee information systems are integrated professional financial and management accounting package Accounts IQ.
-There are integrated financial control modules for income, expenditure, debtors, creditors and fixed assets on the system. - The Institute of Public Health in Ireland Company Limited by Guarantee outsource's its UK payroll function.
-Irish payroll is managed in-house using Collsoft payroll software.
+There are integrated financial control modules for income, expenditure, debtors, creditors and fixed assets on the system. - The Institute of Public Health in Ireland Company Limited by Guarantee outsource's its UK and Irish payroll function.